 We are surrounded by intelligent animals and plants, but how much do we notice or learn from them?
 Do we feel part of nature or somehow separate?

 In 2019 a climate emergency was declared.
-We are now at the start of a new decade – perhaps this is the perfect moment to open our eyes and ears, to listen better to what is around us and consider how we could live better together.
+In 2020 the global pandemic has starkly highlighted the impacts of continued environmental and social injustices.
+There is an urgency to open our eyes and ears, listen better to what is around us and consider how we can live better together.

 Some inspirational listening and reading: